Updated: 26 November, 2019

 Whether you are for it or against it, Brexit uncertainty lingers in the air like a dense fog rolling over the Thames.
 Both small businesses and large ones don’t know exactly what’s to come and neither do the experts.
 Will the UK still have access to the single market?
-Will there be a second referendum?
+Will there ever be a second referendum?
 There are so many questions still left unanswered.
 Let’s have a look at what we do know so far.